 - Application and database servers interface

-Check to see if the interactions between both servers are being executed adequately and that errors are handled effectively.
-If the web server or database server returns an error message for a query by an application server, the application server should then be able to identify the error and display the appropriate message to customers.
-Similarly, check to see how the servers respond if a user interrupts a transaction in between or if a connection to the web server is reset in the middle of a transaction.
+If the webserver or database server returns an error message for a query by an application server, the application server should then be able to identify the error and display the appropriate message to customers.
+Similarly, check how the servers respond if a user interrupts a transaction in between or if a connection to the web server resets in the middle of a transaction.

 Mobile browser compatibility

 Another thing to check for is printing compatibility.
-Check to see if the page graphics, alignment, fonts and other elements are printed properly if you give a page printing command.
-Of course, given that printing is not done very often, this particular compatibility test is not as important as the other two below.
+Check if the page graphics, alignment, fonts, and other elements print properly when you give a printing command.
+Although printing is not done very often, this compatibility test is still not as important as the other two.

 There could be some parts or features of a website that may not work well or at all when accessed on certain operating systems.
-This is because new web testing application and development technologies like graphic designs, different APIs, and interface calls may not be available in every operating system.
-This can hamper user experience or security of your website.
-To avoid such situations, test your website on various operating systems, including Windows, Linux, Mac, Solaris and different OS flavors.
+This is because new web testing applications and development technologies like graphic designs, different APIs, and interface calls may not be available in every operating system.
+This can hamper user experience or the security of your website.
+To avoid such situations, test your website on various operating systems, including Windows, Linux, Mac, Solaris, and different OS flavors.